shiverin/PDFILEdit/README.md

 ## What It Does

-PDF Master allows users to upload one or more PDF files via a file input.
+PDFILEdit allows users to upload one or more PDF files via a file input.
 These files are stored on the server in a **unique session-specific directory**, ensuring **user isolation and scalability** for concurrent users.

 Before accepting any uploads, the server performs strict validation to ensure only `.pdf` files are accepted using a combination of extension checks and `secure_filename` sanitization to prevent malicious file uploads.